 WHAT IS AN ADJUSTMENT?

-The Chiropractors Association of Australia defines an adjustment as:
+The Australian Chiropractors Association defines an adjustment as:

 A procedure used by chiropractors that utilises controlled force, leverage, direction, amplitude and velocity, which is applied to specific joints and adjacent tissues.
 Chiropractors commonly use such procedures to influence joint and neurophysiological function.